 On a related note, digital harassment is often the first step in Parental Alienation Syndrome.
 PAS is basically a campaign by one spouse to drive an emotional wedge between the children and the other spouse.
 Social workers are intimately familiar with PAS and the long-term, and often permanent, damage it causes.

 Digital harassment is a persistent problem, but it does not have to poison your family.
-For a free consultation with an experienced family law attorney in Chicago, contact Delaney Heckman, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.